 Marina is a business-minded leader who has managed diverse talent, local and regional teams in both small fast moving and blue chip businesses.
 She started her career in Nokia, where she held various marketing positions in product management, sales and regional teams.
 Most recently she led the marketing for the industry launch of the Ubuntu mobile platform at Canonical Ltd, and the crowd-funding campaign of “Ubuntu Edge” on Indiegogo that raised a record-breaking USD 12 million.

 Marina is currently supporting a mobile app start-up in customer acquisition and partner marketing, and also provides marketing consultancy for other mobile and financial services businesses.
-She is Finnish, but has also previously lived in the Netherlands, and has now lived in London for the past sixteen years with her partner Stephen.
+She is Finnish, but has also previously lived in the Netherlands, and has now lived in London for the past twenty years with her partner Stephen.
 When she is not working, or learning about new fun technology, she likes to relax in yoga and by cooking up great meals for friends.

 Allan joined the operational efficiency benchmarking practice in Nokia in 2006.
 He supported the development of the practice from a mobile operator benchmark into one that also covered fixed and integrated operators.
 Allan was involved in operational efficiency benchmarks in Europe, Africa, Asia and South America.
 He left in 2013 to become independent.